mbeaudru/gatsby-theme-landing-page/demo/content/instructions/usage.md

 ### MDX

-- Use frontmatter category & title properties to make your content appear into the tree.
+- :warning: You must use frontmatter category & title properties to make your content appear into the tree.

 ## Theme customization